jrochkind/attr_json/README.md

 But you may also want to have one AttrJson::Model class that serializes to map one model class, as a hash, to an entire json column on it's own.

-You can also use the standard [ActiveRecord serialization](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Serialization/ClassMethods.html) feature with AttrJson::Model#to_type to easily do that.
+`AttrJson::Model` can supply a simple coder for the [ActiveRecord serialization](https://api.rubyonrails.org/classes/ActiveRecord/AttributeMethods/Serialization/ClassMethods.html) feature  to easily do that.

 ```ruby
 class MyModel